 Just as the merchant depends on the customer for his livelihood, so does the landlord depend on the tenant.
 This places the tenant in a unique and powerful position.
 By refusing to rent from landlords who close their eyes to illegal activity, you convey a clear message that the rental community will seek out responsible, dedicated landlords.
 Those landlords who allow illegal activity on their property will see their occupancy rates decline and their profits dwindle.

-The next Crime Free Multi-Housing courses will be held on March 8-9, 2023. *March 7 for the 1/2 day recert.
+The next Crime Free Multi-Housing course will be held on November 8-9, 2023. *November 7 for the 1/2 day recert. **Registration forms must be received no later than October 27, 2023.
 For all management companies interested in registering themselves, site managers, assistant managers or maintenance staff, please contact us at email@example.com To learn more about the responsibilities of renting, visit The Property, The Neighbourhood, The Landlord, and The Tenant sections of our site.

 View the Crime Free Multi Housing brochure here.